cj1128/perfaware-review/README.md

   - AL: low 8 bits
 - Read Intel 8086 manual to get more info about instruction structure
 - Use Netwide Assembler(NASM) to assemble
+- Homework: write a disassembler to disassemble register to register mov instruction
+  - Check code at `03.02` dir

+### 02 Decoding Multiple Instructions and Suffixes 03.05

+- CPU has to look at the first byte to know whethere there is a second byte, and look at the second byte to know whether there is a third byte.
+"It really is a nasty, dependency-chain process that the CPU has to do to decode these instructions".
+  - > To pack instructions into memory as densely as possible, the 8086 and 8088 CPUs utilize an efficient coding technique.
+Machine instructions vary from one to six bytes in length.
+- Load: `mov bx, [75]`, Store: `mov [75], bx`
+- The effective address calculation is what we call resolving the address specified by the expression within the brackets.
+- `MOD` field, `00`: no displacement, `01`: 1 byte displacement, `02`: two bytes displacement
+- For `ax`, `bx`, `cx`, `dx`, we can use their high and low part separtely, but for `sp(stack pointer)`, `bp(base pointer)`, `si(source index)`, `di(destination index)`, we can't.
+- Specifal insturtion `Memory to accumulator` and `Accumulator to memory` for using ax.
+- Homework: continue to work on `mov` and handle more cases
+  - Check code at `03.05` dir
+  - NOTE
+    - `displacement` is a signed 16 bit integer, even though the manual says it's unsigned
+    - `accumulator` means `ax`